 Shirataki noodles are transparent, gelatinous, and bouncy noodles made from konjac yam.
 Low in carbohydrates and fat and high in dietary fiber, it’s excellent for absorbing hot pot and sukiyaki broths.

 Shirataki Noodles, or simply Shirataki (白滝・しらたき, “white waterfall”), are thin, translucent, gelatinous noodles made from the root of the konnyaku (konjac yam plant, AKA elephant yam).
 Also known as yam noodles, konjac noodles, devil’s tongue noodles, and miracle noodles, these noodles are a must in braises, hot pots, and sukiyaki.
-It’s also used as a low carb and calorie noodle replacer.
+It’s also a low-carb and calorie noodle replacement for some pasta dishes.

 Table of contents